emdonahue/knowledgebase/README.md

 Subcommands:
 	--help|-h|help [SUBCOMMAND]	Prints help text for SUBCOMMAND.
-If SUBCOMMAND omitted, prints list of subcommands. ingest 	Consumes files in inbox and generates appropriate archival copies, analysis extracts, and metadata containers. init 	Generates a new directory structure for use by kb in the current directory. ls 	Lists files, newest first.
+If SUBCOMMAND omitted, prints list of subcommands. import 	Consumes files in inbox and generates appropriate archival copies, analysis extracts, and metadata containers. init 	Generates a new directory structure for use by kb in the current directory. ls 	Lists files, newest first.
 	notes SEARCH	Opens the notes file for the document with title matching the SEARCH term using $EDITOR.
 ```
 ## TODO
+- make the notes search consume the whole search string
+- add editor for metadata
+- enable searching by keyword
+- add easy metadata editing shortcuts